serverpod/serverpod_docs/docs/01-get-started.md

 :::tip

 Working with a database is an extensive subject.
-Learn more in the [Database communication](concepts/database-communication) section.
+Learn more in the [Database](concepts/database/connection) section.

 :::